zengbing15/implement-dapp-doc/docs/rpc-and-transaction.md

 ## RPC

+Nervos CKB exposes a set of RPCs in [JSON-RPC](https://www.jsonrpc.org/specification) 2.0 protocols for interactions,see [JSON-RPC](https://docs.nervos.org/docs/reference/rpc).

-First run a CKB node,then use @ckb-lumos/rpc (the RPC component in [Lumos](https://github.com/nervosnetwork/lumos)) to interact with CKB network，communicating block and transaction information with CKB nodes.
+First run a CKB node,then use [RPC](https://nervosnetwork.github.io/lumos/modules/rpc.html) in @ckb-lumos/rpc (the RPC component in [Lumos](https://github.com/nervosnetwork/lumos)) to interact with CKB network，communicating block and transaction information with CKB nodes.

 :::info
 Lumos is a very handy development tool.
 CKB DApps can be developed upon lumos.
 [A transfer-tx DApp demo](transfer-tx-dapp-demo) will introduce how to develop DApps upon lumos step by step.